Timeline: Key dates for Britain's Brexit crisis - Choosing a new prime minister

 JULY 24 - May will hand over power to her successor.

-After 1000 GMT - May is due to depart from her Downing Street office for the final time and travel to parliament.
+After 1000 GMT - May is due to depart from her Downing Street office and travel to parliament.

 1100 GMT - As prime minister, she will host her final question and answer session in parliament.

-1200 GMT - She will travel to see Queen Elizabeth at Buckingham Palace and formally stand down.
-She is not expected to return to Downing Street afterwards.
+Approx 1300 GMT - May will travel to see Queen Elizabeth at Buckingham Palace and formally stand down.

-Some time after this, the new prime minister travels to visit the queen and is asked to form a government.
-He is then expected to travel to Downing Street.
+Approx 1500 GMT - The new prime minister travels to visit the queen and is asked to form a government.
+He is then expected to enter Downing Street.

 No details of plans for that day have been announced, but they could include a speech in Downing Street and the naming of some senior cabinet positions.